HashCookies/hashcookies.github.io/_posts/2016-03-29-javascript-client-apps-are-pretty-cool.markdown

 A front-end powered with javascript makes the user’s browser do all the hard work while the server purely handles data.
 A request for page ‘x’ or ‘y’ will send back the application structure in one response once, and the data in a separate response.
 The application then continues to exist on the user’s browser through the lifetime of that session, with the browser only making data requests to the server, _when required_.
 Which is important because if the first request had responded with the entire alphabet of items, a subsequent request to x, y, or z would not call back the server and the data would be presented instantaneously.
 And because we control every aspect of the client and server, we can fine tune these data payloads to common usage scenarios.

-What all this boils down to is a fast desktop-like user experience where the page appears alive.
+What all this boils down to is a fast desktop application-like user experience.

 ### Save in the long run